Nutrition During Pregnancy

 Good sources of vitamin D include fortified milk and breakfast cereal, fatty fish (salmon and mackerel), fish liver oils, and egg yolks.

-Many people do not get enough vitamin D. If your ob-gyn or other obstetric care provider thinks you may have low levels of vitamin D, a test can be done to check the level in your blood.
+Many people do not get enough vitamin D. If your ob-gyn thinks you may have low levels of vitamin D, a test can be done to check the level in your blood.
 If it is below normal, you may need to take a vitamin D supplement.

 Choline can be found in chicken, beef, eggs, milk, soy products, and peanuts.
 Although the body produces some choline on its own, it doesn’t make enough to meet all your needs while you are pregnant.
 It’s important to get choline from your diet because it is not found in most prenatal vitamins.